Largest and heaviest animals: Cnidarians (Cnidaria)

 The lion's mane jellyfish (Cyanea capillata) is the largest cnidarian species, of the class Scyphozoa.
 The largest known specimen of this giant, found washed up on the shore of Massachusetts Bay in 1870, had a bell diameter of 2.5 m, a weight of 150 kg.
-The tentacles of this specimens were as long as 37 m and were projected to have a tentacular spread of about 75 m making it one of the longest extant animals.
+The tentacles of this specimen were as long as 37 m and were projected to have a tentacular spread of about 75 m making it one of the longest extant animals.